 Microlearning

-Microlearning is a technique in which learning content is delivered in bite-sized lessons where each lesson has just one small goal of making learners learn about one small concept or information.
+Microlearning is a technique in which learning content is delivered in bite-sized lessons where each lesson has just one small goal of making learners learn about one small concept or piece of information.
 Microlearning reduces hindrances like non-relevant information and cognitive overload.

-When you incorporate this strategy to create a bite-sized lesson, you include only the information required to understand the concept which is also the lesson’s objective.
+When you incorporate this strategy to create a bite-sized lesson, you include only the information required to understand the concept, which is also the lesson’s objective.
 This ensures that the learners are not overwhelmed with too much information, and they are not confused or distracted.

 Interactive Learning

 A lesson without any interaction can be very static and boring.
 This may result in the lessons being less interesting and engaging for the learners.
-Learners will pay selective attention to such content, they may fast forward a few pieces of information which may result in learners not understanding the concept deeply.
+Learners will pay selective attention to such content; they may fast-forward a few pieces of information, which may result in learners not understanding the concept deeply.

 Adaptive Learning

-Adaptive learning is a strategy to tailor learning content based on the individual learner’s understanding ability, and their prior knowledge.
+Adaptive learning is a strategy to tailor learning content based on the individual learner’s understanding ability and their prior knowledge.
 Adaptive learning works not only for prior knowledge it can also be used to dynamically change the content based on how learners have been performing in the course assessment.

-Adaptive Learning with other strategies like microlearning can be used to improve learning retention among learners by reinforcing.
+Adaptive Learning, with other strategies like microlearning, can be used to improve learning retention among learners by reinforcing.

 Gamification

 Gamification in eLearning is about bringing game-like elements into the eLearning content.
-Games are engaging, they drive players to continue playing them until they finish the game.
+Games are engaging; they drive players to continue playing them until they finish the game.

 To achieve that, games incorporate lots of strategies.
-Bringing these strategies into eLearning will allow quite similar results in learning too.
+Bringing these strategies into eLearning will allow quite similar results in learning, too.

 Gamification elements like points, badges, and leaderboards can be used in an eLearning course or training to create motivation and a competitive environment among the learners to engage them and improve learning retention.
-Other gamification elements like creating an interactive 2D or 3D game-like environment, storytelling, and mission can also be used to make the learning more interactive
+Other gamification elements like creating an interactive 2D or 3D game-like environment, storytelling, and missions, can also be used to make the learning more interactive

 Tools for Learning Retention